pputzky/invertible_rim/README.md

 1. **examples**

    A number of examples for demonstrating the usage of this package.
-   The focus is on the usage of invertible_rim.irim.
+   The focus is on the usage of irim.core.

 2. **irim.core**